pluralsight/guides/in-review/sql/getting-the-consolidated-sum-of-transactions-grouped-by-currency-just-using-mysql/article.md

     ║ 1995.00 ║
     ╚═════════╝

-## Some clues please?
+As you can see this, created a split in the data.
+We go from two values to four using a different grouping scheme.
+By adding the `Currency` category, we group first by direction and next by currency.

-Since for a long time, we have literally no clue what's what.
-Let's add more columns and indicate the rows, and what they mean.
-Now our query contains more columns:
+However, our output is rather confusing because we don't know what each of the numbers signifies.
+Let's add more columns to reveal what the rows  mean:

     SELECT SUM(`Amount`) AS `Total`, `Currency`, `Direction` FROM `transactions` GROUP BY `Direction`, `Currency`;

-The query now gets somewhat better, showing the following:
+The query now looks better:

     ╔═════════╦══════════╦═══════════╗
     ║  Total  ║ Currency ║ Direction ║